Apollounknowndev/worldgen-docs/docs/docs/dimensions/introduction.md

 						* `biomes`: A list of biomes that is used in the checkerboard.
 					* If set to `minecraft:multi_noise`, the settings are as follows:
 						* `preset`: The preset for the biome layout.
 Can be either `minecraft:overworld` or `minecraft:nether`. **Mutually exclusive with the `biomes` field!**
 						* `biomes`: A list of biomes with their respective parameters.
-Biome parameters are a complex subject and will soon have their own page. **Mutually exclusive with the `preset` field!**
+Biome parameters are a complex subject, so they have their own page [here](https://www.worldgen.dev/docs/dimensions/multi-noise/latest/). **Mutually exclusive with the `preset` field!**